spatocode/carbon/README.md

 ## Contributing
 Looking to contribute?

 Feel free to join the development of this project with code or ideas.
 Contributions, issues and feature requests are welcome!

+Please check out our [contributing guide](https://github.com/carbonplayer/carbon/blob/master/CONTRIBUTING.md) to get an overview of how to contribute to Carbon Player.

 ## LICENSE
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.